networkx/networkx/doc/source/reference/introduction.rst

 The drawing tools are provided in the module :ref:`drawing<drawing>`.

-The basic drawing functions essentially place the nodes on a scatterplot using the positions in a dict or computed with a layout function.
+The basic drawing functions essentially place the nodes on a scatterplot using the positions in a dictionary or computed with a layout function.
 The edges are then lines between those dots.

 >>> G=nx.cubical_graph()
 >>> nx.draw(G)   # default spring_layout
->>> nx.draw(G,pos=nx.spectral_layout(G),nodecolor='r',edge_color='b')
+>>> nx.draw(G,pos=nx.spectral_layout(G), nodecolor='r',edge_color='b')

+See the
+:doc:`examples</examples/index>`
-See the examples for more ideas.
+for more ideas.

 Data Structure
 ==============
 NetworkX uses a "dictionary of dictionaries of dictionaries" as the basic network data structure.
 This allows fast lookup with reasonable storage for large sparse networks.
-The keys are nodes so G[u] returns an adjacency dict keyed by neighbor to the edge attribute dict.
+The keys are nodes so G[u] returns an adjacency dictionary keyed by neighbor to the edge attribute dictionary.
 The expression G[u][v] returns the edge attribute dictionary itself.
 A dictionary of lists would have also been possible, but not allowed fast edge detection nor convenient storage of edge data.

-Advantages of dict-of-dicts-of-dicts data structure
+Advantages of dict-of-dicts-of-dicts data structure:

- - Find edges and remove edges with two dictionary look-ups
+ - Find edges and remove edges with two dictionary look-ups.
  - Prefer to "lists" because of fast lookup with sparse storage.
- - Prefer to "sets" since data can be attached to edge
+ - Prefer to "sets" since data can be attached to edge.
- - G[u][v] returns the edge attribute dictionary
+ - G[u][v] returns the edge attribute dictionary.
- - ``n in G`` tests if node ``n`` is in graph G
+ - ``n in G`` tests if node ``n`` is in graph G.
  - ``for n in G:`` iterates through the graph.
  - ``for nbr in G[n]:`` iterates through neighbors.

-As an example, here is a representation of an undirected graph with the edges $A-B$, $B-C$
+As an example, here is a representation of an undirected graph with the edges ('A','B'), ('B','C')

 >>> G=nx.Graph()
 >>> G.add_edge('A','B')